 Be extremely careful in bus or train stations and other similar crowded places, since pickpocketing is so common there that a voice message reminding you of pickpockets is always played on repeat.

-Malaga is bit different from other Spanish cities, and if you don’t have a good knowledge about the city you can easily slip from a good area into a bad one.
+Malaga is a bit different from other Spanish cities, and if you don’t have good knowledge about the city you can easily slip from a good area into a bad one.

 When it comes to bad areas, avoid Palma Palmilla, Cruz Verde street and surrounding, some areas of El Palo and Trinidad.

 Palma Palmilla has high rates of crime and drug trafficking; the buildings are also incredibly old and in an awful state.

 The income per capita is the lowest in the whole city and unemployment is rampant.